NathOrmond/statistics-notes/README.md

-# Statistics Concepts
+# Statistics Notes

-An interactive website demonstrating fundamental statistical concepts through hands-on R code examples and visualizations.
+A repository for notes and investigations into statistical concepts, accompanied by hands-on R code examples and visualizations.

 ## Overview

-This project uses [Quarto](https://quarto.org/) to create an educational website that teaches statistical concepts through interactive demonstrations.
-Each concept page contains executable R code that automatically installs required packages and generates visualizations to help understand the underlying principles.
+This project serves as a personal repository for notes and investigations into various statistical concepts.
+It leverages [Quarto](https://quarto.org/) to create an interactive website where each topic is explored through hands-on R code examples and visualizations.
+The goal is to provide a clear and reproducible way to understand statistical principles as I investigate them.

 ## Features